 Dogs that are unable to complete training as an Assistance Dog for Paws With A Cause are career changed.
 This means PAWS tries to find another working career for these dogs whenever possible.
-Some dogs career changed from PAWS program become working dogs for police departments, Leader Dogs for the Blind and Crisis Response Dogs.
-If you are affiliated with an organization that trains these types of dogs and would be interested in evaluating PAWS Career Change Dogs, please contact PAWS directly.
+Most dogs career changed from the PAWS program become arson, narcotics, or explosives detection dogs, crisis response dogs, or work for police departments.

 If PAWS determines a dog is not suited for another career, we will place the dog in a home as a family pet.
 It is important to note that these dogs are not to be trained or utilized for any other type of work, including, but not limited to; therapy, social support or other Assistance Dog work.
 These may be dogs that are unable to complete training for medical reasons such as allergies or hip dysplasia or may have a behavioral problem which is not suitable for an Assistance Dog or for placement with a person with a disability.